 There are other underlying contributors that I’m not acknowledging here, but the above should give a good sense that fear of flying is quite complicated.
 It isn’t merely enough to identify and know what the issues are, but to actually work to resolve the emotions related to the issues that continuously feed fear of flying.
 At the same time, it’s necessary to learn how to train your subconscious brain to internalize the normalcy of flying, understand a bit about how flying works in order to dispel myths and creative imagination, and know what to expect, while also learning how to emotionally regulate, ground oneself, and how to manage the differences between thought-related anxiety and physiological anxiety.
 All of this is part of the Balanced Flying Method.

-The Balanced Flying Method is designed to comprehensively meet you where you are.
-It takes into account your own personal history and what is most needed from where you are now to help you overcome fear of flying.
+This approach is designed to comprehensively meet you where you are.
+It takes into account your own personal history and what is most needed from where you are now to help you overcome the fear of flying.
 For each person the approach is unique since it is personalized, and the blending of the four components is constantly adjusted throughout our work to be most effective for you.